The Sabbath

 The Gospels - The Sabbath Meets the Lord of the Sabbath

 Jesus heals on the Sabbath, not to break it, but to restore its purpose: a day for life, freedom, and the works of God.
 In Matthew 12:1-8, when the Pharisees accuse His disciples of violating Sabbath tradition, Jesus responds by grounding His authority in Scripture and then declaring, “The Son of Man is Lord even of the sabbath day.”
 This is a revelation of the One who created it, blessed it, and hallowed it in Genesis.
-In Mark 2:27–28, He adds that “the sabbath was made for man,” reminding Israel that the Sabbath is a gift of rest sanctified from creation, not a burden of legalism.
+In Mark 2:27,28, He adds that “the sabbath was made for man,” reminding Israel that the Sabbath is a gift of rest sanctified from creation, not a burden of legalism.
+He also confirmed that the Sabbath was made for all mankind.

 Throughout the Gospels, Jesus’ Sabbath healings reveal the heart of God: in Luke 13:10-17 He frees a woman bound for eighteen years, calling it not work but the rightful “loosing” of a daughter of Abraham on the Sabbath.
 In John 5 and John 9, His Sabbath works provoke controversy because they expose the difference between human tradition and divine intention.
 Jesus does not abolish the Sabbath; He embodies it.
 He brings the rest, healing, and restoration the Sabbath always pointed toward.

-Hebrews - The Sabbath as the Prophesied Rest of God
+The Book of Hebrews – The Sabbath as the Two‑Stage Rest of God

 Hebrews gathers the entire biblical Sabbath story into a single, sweeping conclusion.
-In Hebrews 4:1–11, the writer explains that the Sabbath was always pointing beyond itself to a greater rest - the rest of salvation, the rest of faith, the rest found in Christ.
+In Hebrews 4:1-11, the writer explains that the Sabbath was always pointing beyond itself to a greater rest - but that rest unfolds in two stages, not one.

 Israel’s failure to enter God’s rest in the wilderness becomes the warning.
-The writer declares that “there remains therefore a rest to the people of God,” using the word sabbatismos - a Sabbath‑rest that still stands open.
-Just as God rested from His works, believing followers continue to rest on the Sabbath day as a continuing covenant sign of obedience and longing to enter into that rest.
+The writer declares that “there remains therefore a rest to the people of God” (Heb 4:9).
+The word sabbatismos - “Sabbath‑rest” - reveals that the Sabbath was never merely a weekly observance, but a prophetic sign of a future rest God prepared for His people.

 Joh 17:17 Sanctify them through your truth: your word is truth.